doekman/osagitfilter/README.md

 Installation
 ------------

-Either clone [this repository](https://github.com/doekman/osagitfilter), or download the [latest release](https://github.com/doekman/osagitfilter/releases/latest).
+Either clone [this repository](https://github.com/doekman/osagitfilter), or download the [latest release](https://github.com/doekman/osagitfilter/releases/latest) and unzip it to a folder where you want to install it.

 Configure the filter by running the following command:

 	./setup.sh configure

-Put the line `*.scpt filter=osa` in your [gitattributes][] of your repository.
+For every reporistory you want to use it, put the line `*.scpt filter=osa` in the [gitattributes][] of your repository.
 Do this by running the command below in the root of your repository:

 	echo "*.scpt filter=osa" >> .gitattributes